Mehtab08/webingo_demo/README.md

 ## Approach and thought process
    Tried to build the design as per my knowledge Amazing design and good user experience
+   Responsive UI and state management and api used also added firebase

 ## Time needed
    8-9 hours for making it more user interactive